immersive-web/layers/README.md

   - Sensible defaults of all the layer values.
   - Do we need an attribte to communicate max number of supported layers?
   - Do we need to report on the layer source whether or not it's mono/stereo, since the XR device may force a downgrade?
-  - Depth: Should we consider allowing a separate layer for this like OpenXR does, or continue pattern of allowing it's use by default (implies most layer types need to be able to allocate both a color and depth/stencil buffer)
+  - Depth: Should we consider allowing a separate layer for this like OpenXR does, or continue pattern of allowing it's use by default (implies most layer types need to be able to allocate both a color and depth/stencil buffer)-
+  - Should there be a way to explicitly dispose of a layer?